 Released by AWS Labs, as you can guess by the name – it scans for the secrets.
 Git Secrets would be helpful to prevent committing AWS keys by adding a pattern.

 It let you scan for a file or folder recursively.
 If you suspect your project repository may contain AWS key, then this would be an excellent place to start.

 Repo Supervisor by Auth0 let you find misconfiguration, password, etc.

 It’s a serverless tool which can be installed inside Docker container or any server using NPM.

 One of the popular utility to find secrets everywhere, including branches, commit history.

-Truffle Hog search using regex and entropy and result is printed on the screen.
+Truffle Hog search using regex and entropy, and the result is printed on the screen.

 You can install using pip

 pip install truffleHog

 A git plugin based on GO, Git Hound, helps to prevent sensitive data getting committed in a repository against PCRE (Perl Compatible Regular Expressions).

 It’s available in a binary version for Windows, Linux, Darwin, etc. Useful if you don’t have GO installed.